geexpro/Ingenuity-SIH-1422/README.md

 Your provided text is a valuable addition to the project description.
 It provides more technical details about the specific neural network architecture, ResUNet, and how it is applied to the context of avalanche detection.
 Here's a revised and expanded description that incorporates this information:

 ---

-**Enhancing Avalanche Victim Identification: Leveraging AI/ML Technologies for Efficient Detection in Harsh Terrain**

-**Description:**
+The AI approach in Predicting Avalanches and Rescue of buried victims
+---

 In our relentless pursuit of improving avalanche victim identification, we've employed the cutting-edge ResUNet neural network model.
 This sophisticated AI/ML technology is specifically tailored to process and analyze imagery and data pertinent to avalanche situations.
 By doing so, we aim to significantly enhance our ability to detect avalanches and identify individuals who may be trapped in these life-threatening scenarios.

----
-he AI approach in Predicting Avalanches and Rescue of buried victims
----

 **ResUNet: Transforming Avalanche Detection**